younger-1/nvim/readme.md

 - ~~echo twice even in the same cwd when open new buffer~~
 - ~~echo once in the same cwd when switch buffers~~
 - use lcd instead of `nvim_set_current_dir`
+- notify only once when enter the same directory repeatedly

 `fzf.lua`